asanoic/pythonjs/README.md

 All python codes now are part of node.js

-this project use napi and python capi to make python a part of node.js
+this project uses node napi and python capi to make python a part of node.js